DRCMR Logo 300px Color

 Research Year

-As a medical student you have the opporunity to do a resarch year before finilizing your studies.
+As a student you have the opporunity to do a resarch year before finilizing your studies.
 You become part of a research group and you also write your master's thesis at the same time.

 How to make a research year at DRCMR